Compiler Books¶

 Engineering a Compiler, 2nd Ed.
 Cooper & Torczon.
 2012.¶

 Both this and the Dragon books describe ahead of time compilers and cover topics that are suited for procedural languages such as C or traditional Pascal or Fortran.
-They cover both front-end and back-end techniques; however, on the front-end side, interesting topics such as Object Orientation, Closures, Generics, or Semantic analysis of more complex languages such as Java are not covered.
+They cover both front-end and back-end techniques; however, on the front-end side, interesting topics such as Object Orientation, Closures, Generics, Semantic analysis of more complex languages such as Java are not covered.

 Modern Compiler Implementation in C. Appel.
 1998.
 (Tiger book)¶